luceCoding/Programming-Interview-Questions-in-Python/README.md

 ### Train with 10x the gravity

+### Mock Interviews
+If I were to say which part was the more important step from this entire post.
+I would pick this one here.
+Mock interviews are EXTREMELY IMPORTANT!
+Did you hear me?
+EXTREMELY IMPORTANT!
+I highly recommend you find another person who is in a similar situation like you, both in skill level and dedication.
+This step requires some dedication and sticking to a schedule.
+Both of you should agree to meet up a few times a week to practice interviews.
+For example, I found mine on pramp, both us would try to solve a question then when we would meet up using google hangouts and google docs, we would ask each other the question we just solved.
+As you do this a couple times, you understand the areas of each other weakness and provide feedback.
+You can sometimes learn some new way of approaching problems from each other.
+Its a great and important learning step to have instant feedback on your performance.
+We use to do marathon mock interviews to over prepare.
+Like give each other 5 questions in a row and try to solve them as quickly as possible.
+Our sessions would usually last around 3 hours.
+So again, this step really only works if you can find someone willing to put in the time and effort just like you would.
+So use websites like pramp to start mock interviews and as you go ask if they are willing to do this type of preparation.

 # Resources for your journey
 - Elements of Programming Interviews
 - Cracking the Coding Interview